SafeHome.org may receive compensation from some providers listed on this page. Learn More

 If you want DIY installation with more smart-home capabilities, you may want to check out Abode.
 While testing the Abode security system, we were pretty impressed with the Cue home automation system.
 See how the two stack up against each other in our SimpliSafe vs. Abode comparison.

-If you want to install the latest technology and you’re not afraid to spend a good chunk of change on your home security system, Vivint is the way to go.
-It offers the most advanced outdoor security camera we’ve ever tested and a video doorbell with an ultrawide 180-degree field of view.However, unlike most of the wireless equipment on this list, you won’t be able to set up a Vivint security system yourself.
+If you want to install the latest technology and you're not afraid to spend a good chunk of change on your home security system, Vivint is the way to go.
+It offers state-of-the-art outdoor security cameras with AI-powered detection and a video doorbell with an ultrawide 180-degree field of view that captures more of your property than standard models.
 Vivint requires a professional to visit and install every single device.
-While I don’t mind someone else doing all the hard work for me, I’m not a fan of paying $99 for the courtesy.

 Like the other systems on this list, Vivint needs its hub to be plugged in.
 We’re not sure how we feel about calling it fully wireless, since that’s not 100 percent accurate.
 Pretty much every security system has a hub you plug in though.
 Other than that, all of Vivint’s security equipment is wireless.
 Let’s get into why Vivint’s version of wireless is a bit different.